MichaelMattanza-Reg/AbapIta/Classi/zcl_alv_manager.md

      WHERE domname EQ @ct_fieldcat-fieldname
      AND as4local EQ 'A'
      AND as4vers EQ ' '.

-  " Estraggo la descrizione degli elementi senza dominio
-    SELECT fieldname, ddtext
-      FROM dd03t
-      INTO CORRESPONDING FIELDS OF TABLE @lt_dd03t
-      FOR ALL ENTRIES IN @ct_fieldcat
-      WHERE fieldname EQ @ct_fieldcat-fieldname
-      AND ddlanguage EQ @sy-langu.

     " Trasformo i campi inseriti dall'utente in upper case per evitare errori LOOP AT it_custom_fc REFERENCE INTO DATA(lr_cust_fc).